 • Server capacity was breached as the sudden influx of traffic crashed Peterson's makeshift infrastructure.

-While the sheer volume of engagement suggests a deep-seated frustration with the current state of domestic aviation, the movement exists in a precarious space between legitimate grassroots activism and high-concept performance art.
+While this level of engagement suggests deep frustration with domestic aviation, the movement exists in a precarious space between legitimate grassroots activism and high-concept performance art.

 • Aviation lawyers capable of navigating bankruptcy and acquisition law.